AlexandreBidon/hangman-game/README.md

 ## How to start

 ### Dependencies
-First, make sure to install the dependencies using `pip install -r requirements.txt`.
+First, make sure to install the dependencies for the server using `pip install -r requirements.txt`.

 ### Run the project